ibm-s390-cloud/k8s-cex-dev-plugin/docs/troubleshooting.md

 Note: The CEX device plug-in does not have access to any cluster or application secrets.
-Therefore, only administrative information, related to the APQNs that are managed by the plug-in is logged.
+Therefore, only administrative information, related to the APQNs that are managed by the plug-in, is logged.
 The logs contain the name of the configuration sets and the name and namespace of pods that request and use APQNs.
-Since no application, cluster, or company secrets are contained within the logs, it is safe to hand over this logging information to the technical support.
+Since no application, cluster, or company secrets are contained within the logs, it is safe to hand over this logging information to technical support.